 - Machine washable and dryable

-- Some people found the yarn has a tendency to split
+- Some people found the yarn tends to split.

 Patons Classic Wool Worsted